Hackers on Planet Earth: HOPE 2020

-A conference was originally planned for July 31-August 2, 2020 at a new venue, St. John's University in Queens.
-Due to the COVID-19 pandemic it was changed to a nine-day virtual event from July 25 to August 2, 2020.
+A conference was originally planned for 31 July-2 August 2020 at a new venue, St. John's University in Fresh Meadows, Queens.
+Due to the COVID-19 pandemic it was changed to a nine-day virtual event from 25 July to 2 August 2020.
 In addition to a longer schedule for talks, most of the originally planned events will be streamed, including workshops and musical performances.
 Keynote speakers are Libby Liu of the Open Technology Fund (OTF), Flavio Aggio of the World Health Organization (WHO), Idalin Bobé of TechActivist.org, Tiffany Rad of Anatrope Inc, Yeshimabeit Milner of Data for Black Lives, Jaron Lanier, Cindy Cohn, Cory Doctorow, and Richard Thieme.
 Conference participants communicated primarily using the first year appearance of HOPE's own Matrix chat server.

 2021 canceled plan

-An in-person HOPE conference was planned for summer 2021, breaking from the typical biennial conference interval, but was canceled due to the ongoing COVID-19 pandemic.
+An in-person HOPE conference was planned for summer 2021, breaking from the typical biennial conference interval, but was cancelled due to the ongoing COVID-19 pandemic.

 A New HOPE

+The 14th conference, A New Hope, was held at St. John's University in Queens, New York City from 22-24 July 2022.
+The event was a hybrid event, combining a virtual online event with the in-person event in New York, using Matrix combined with video streaming of the talks.

+The keynote was a conversation between Facebook whistleblower Sophie Zhang and Yan Zhu.